filamentphp/filament/packages/forms/docs/03-fields/01-getting-started.md

     ->dehydrated(auth()->user()->isAdmin())
 ```

-If you're using the [App Framework](../../app) and only want to save disabled fields on the [Create page of a resource](/docs/admin/resources):
+If you're using the [app framework](../../app) and only want to save disabled fields on the [Create page of a resource](/docs/admin/resources):

 ```php
 use Filament\Resources\Pages\CreateRecord;